traffordDataLab/trafford_themes/data/health/metadata/adults_smoking.md

-#### Proportion of smoking adults in routine and manual occupations.
+#### Proportion of smoking among persons 18 years and over.

+The number of persons aged 18 + who are self-reported smokers in the Annual Population Survey

 Source: Annual Population Survey (APS), ONS